chanmujie/ner-using-llms/README.md

 Raw synthetic entities (e.g., names, phone numbers, emails) are generated using Python scripts in `entity_generation/`.
 Entities are generated either by prompting OpenAI's GPT-4o or programmatically (phone numbers, emails).
 Entities are then noised programmatically with `entity_generation/noise.py`.
+See [`docs/naming_conventions.md`](docs/naming_conventions.md) for full details on file naming conventions used across entity generation.

 ### 2. Generate Datasets
 Raw entity samples are combined into synthetic datasets using batch-specific noise.
 Code lives in `dataset_generation/`.